open-telemetry/opentelemetry.io/content/en/blog/2024/otel-arrow-production/index.md

 ## OpenTelemetry Protocol with Apache Arrow in production

-The OpenTelemetry Protocol with Apache Arrow project's exporter and receiver components for the OpenTelemetry Collector are now included in OpenTelemetry Collector-Contrib releases.
+The OpenTelemetry Protocol with Apache Arrow (OTel-Arrow) project's exporter and receiver components for the OpenTelemetry Collector are now included in OpenTelemetry Collector-Contrib releases.
 This is a case study of our experience deploying OpenTelemetry Collectors using OTel-Arrow components as the primary ingestion path for internal telemetry data at ServiceNow Cloud Observability.

-Since the project’s announcement, our collaboration with F5, Inc. has focused on making the Exporter and Receiver components into a reliable, high-performance method for transporting bulk OpenTelemetry data across expensive network links.
+Since the project’s announcement, our collaboration with F5, Inc. has focused on making the exporter and receiver components into a reliable, high-performance method for transporting bulk OpenTelemetry data across expensive network links.
 Using these components for our internal telemetry, we observe compression factors in the range of 15x to 30x of uncompressed size (15 to 30 times